Preparing for Fall Surf Fishing along Alabama’s Gulf Coast

-You can catch pompano in the surf on pompano jigs or natural bait, like peeled shrimp, sand fleas and ghost shrimp.
+The most prized fish the surf has to offer, Florida pompano can be caught on pompano jigs or natural bait, like peeled shrimp, sand fleas, and ghost shrimp.

 Head to the local bait shops and grab some fresh-dead shrimp and frozen sand fleas if available.
 You can also grab a rake at the bait shop to rake the sand for live sand fleas.
 Additionally, the bait shops will have a suction-pump tool to catch your own ghost shrimp.
 Take the suction pump and slurp up sand at the edge of the surf and dump it out to look for the delicate ghost shrimp.
 Be sure to secure the ghost shrimp carefully to the hook because their exoskeleton is not nearly as tough as a regular brown shrimp.
 It’s a good idea to get a bag of Fish Bites at the bait shop and cut a square to add to the hook for added enhancement, and it also helps keep the natural bait on the hook.

 Because their mouths are not very big, use a small hook, like a No. 6 Kahle or a small No. 8 circle hook, when you’re fishing for pompano or whiting.
 Try your best to hide the hook with whatever bait you’re using because pompano can get a little finicky.

 Some anglers will cast out natural bait into the surf and bring along an extra rod for casting pompano jigs in the surf.
 Depending on water conditions, the clearer, the better; blind-casting pompano jigs can be very productive, and a limit of three fish (12-inch minimum) can be landed pretty quickly.